NimmyFanimi/Atlas-Intelligence/README.md

     cron --> supabase
     supabase --> frontend
 ```

+The five boxes at the top are the external data sources (Finnhub, FRED, EIA, Metals.dev, Marketaux).

 A scheduled job writes snapshots into Supabase on a fixed cadence (5 minutes for prices, daily for calendar/FRED data, every 2 hours for news).
 The frontend never calls Finnhub, FRED, EIA, Metals.dev, or Marketaux directly, it only ever reads from Supabase.
 This keeps every free-tier rate limit comfortably safe regardless of visitor traffic, and gives historical price data as a side effect of snapshotting rather than a separate feature to build.